caciulla/amaro/content/posts/what_is_amaro.md

 Amaro is a loose classification for a group of herbal, bittersweet, aromatic Italian-made liqueurs.

-The word 'Amaro' is the Italian word for bitter.
-The plural is 'amari.'

-Amari date back hundreds of years in Italy, crafted in monasteries as medicinal treatments for a variety ailments.
+Amaro, plural 'amari', dates back hundreds of years in Italy, crafted in monasteries as medicinal treatments for a variety ailments.

 The basic composition of an amaro recipe includes mascerating herbs, roots, nuts, fruits, berries, bark, and flowers.
 The mixture is then steeped in alcohol for 3-4 weeks.
 After the set time has passed and the infusion is complete, the plant matter is filtered out and the alcohol is once again set to age, typically for an additional 2 weeks, though some producers age it for as long as a year.